 10 Intriguing Friends Fan Theories

 Friends is a classic sitcom about twentysomethings navigating life, love, and work in New York City.
-Or at least that’s one theory about the beloved sitcom, which aired its series finale on May 6, 2004.
+Or at least that’s one theory about the beloved sitcom, which premiered on September 22, 1994.
 Here’s another: Friends is a glimpse inside a mental ward, where six disturbed patients are working through their personality disorders.
-In the 15 years since it went off the air, Friends has inspired a ton of wild fan theories on Reddit and Twitter.
+In the 25 years since it made its debut, Friends has inspired a ton of wild fan theories on Reddit and Twitter.
 Here are a few of the strangest (and be careful: Mr. Heckles’s murderer is still at large).